kbrashears5/github-action-issue-assigner/README.md

 | Parameter | Required | Description |
 | --- | --- | --- |
 | TOKEN | true | Personal Access Token with Repo scope |

+## Other requirements
+With no configuration, you will be able to browse issues by seeing them [assigned](https://github.com/issues/assigned) or [mentioned](https://github.com/.issues/mentioned).

+In order to receive email notifications, you must have the following checked on your [Email Notification Preferences](https://github.com/settings/notifications):
+- Comments on Issues and Pull Requests
+- Include your own updates